-The final thing is getting you NEM ID set up.
+The final thing is getting your NEM ID set up.
 Without a NEM ID you can not use online banking.
 NEM ID allows you to sign in to many national databases including your bank, borgerservice and SKAT (tax service), etc..
 You will have your normal sign in code and a password.
 After you put those in you will get a 4 digit code displayed.
 From that code you find the corresponding 6 digit code that was sent to you.
 You get a list of 172 codes and each code is only used once.
 When you have used all the codes up, you get another code card.
 There is also an app available so you dont need to carry the card.

 Of course you have to keep your code card safe, but now a thief has to figure out your sign in code, password and also get hold of your code card in order to access your account.

 You can go to any bank for a loan.
 Even if you are not a customer of that bank.
 So always check around for the best rates when buying cars, home, boats or need a personal or business loan.
 Real Kredit is a popular bank for real estate loans.